solomon-b/arduino-wifi-connection/TUTORIAL.md

-# Redux-Style State Management for Arduino
+# Moore Machine Programming for Arduino

 ## What This Is

-This tutorial shows you how to write Arduino code that doesn't turn into a mess as it gets bigger.
-Instead of global variables scattered everywhere and spaghetti code, you keep all your state in one place and change it in predictable ways.
+This tutorial shows you how to write Arduino code using Moore finite state machines - a mathematical model that makes embedded systems predictable and maintainable.
+Instead of global variables scattered everywhere and spaghetti code, you model your system as a formal state machine.

-It's based on Redux (from JavaScript) and the Elm architecture.
-If you've used React with Redux, this will look familiar.
+A Moore machine is defined as M = (Q, Σ, δ, λ, q₀) where outputs depend only on the current state, making behavior completely predictable.

 ## What This Is NOT

 This is **not** Functional Reactive Programming (FRP).
-Real FRP has continuous streams and automatic dependency tracking.
-This is simpler - just good state management.
+Real FRP has continuous streams and behaviors.
+This is also **not** Redux (though Redux is actually a Moore machine implementation).
+This is the underlying computational model that makes those patterns work.

-## Why Bother?
+## Why Moore Machines?

 Arduino code usually starts simple but gets messy fast: